DISCLAIMER: Harry Potter and its respective characters belong to J.K. Rowling. This plot line, however, belongs to me.

 "In your third year, Miss Granger, you used a Time-Turner to manage the extra classes you had signed up for.
 Naturally, you know how it works by now.
 You understand the consequences of having your past self come in contact with your present self.
 The outcome of such a thing would be astronomical.

 "However, the Time-Turner's properties were very limited.
 Its time-traveling abilities were for the immediate past, which was all the sands of time allowed.
 The night you helped Sirius Black escape with Buckbeak, you turned the device three times to go back three hours.
 When you returned to the present—which was when you turned back time to rescue Sirius—your past self vanished and you became the present once more.
-And the cycle repeats itself."
+The process itself is cyclical, repetitive."

 Dumbledore paused, waiting for Hermione to let the information sink in.
-She already knew all of this, as it had been explained to her when Professor McGonagall gave her the Time-Turner in her third year.
-After a moment, Dumbledore continued.
+She already knew all of this, of course, as it had been explained to her when Professor McGonagall gave her the Time-Turner in her third year.
+She kept her lips pressed together, though, knowing Dumbledore would explain why this was important to know and why he was telling her this.

 "However, that is not the only kind of Time-Turner in existence."